Diplôme d'études supérieures spécialisées

 Diplôme d'études supérieures spécialisées (/fr/, DESS) was an old diploma in France, which is no longer awarded.
 It completed a fifth year of higher education aimed at professional practice.
 It could be chosen after one had got a maîtrise universitaire.
-This diploma has been abolished when the bachelor/master/doctorate system had been introduced in Europe (in France between 2003 and 2006) and was replaced by the master.
+This diploma has been abolished when the bachelor/master/doctorate system had been introduced in Europe in the 2010s and was replaced by the masters.

+In France, it is the current equivalent of a professional track within the national master's degree, called master professionnel until 2014.